 “I am the kind of person who likes to be by himself.
 To put a finer point on it, I’m the type of person who doesn’t find it painful to be alone.
 I find spending an hour or two every day running alone, not speaking to anyone, as well as four or five hours alone at my desk, to be neither difficult nor boring.
 I’ve had this tendency ever since I was young, when, given a choice, I much preferred reading books on my own or concentrating on listening to music over being with someone else.
 I could always think of things to do by myself.”— Haruki Murakami, What I Talk About When I Talk About Running

 There are many people who misunderstand introverts.
-So, here are my honest confessions as an introvert.
-I hope it will help you better understand your introverted friends.
+Here some honest confessions of an introvert.
+I hope it will help you understand your introverted friends.

 1. Small Talk Is Distasteful.